-Stay Inside: When using heat from a fire place, wood stove, space heater, etc., use fire safeguards and properly ventilate.
-If you have a gas furnace, make sure it is not blocked by a snowdrift as soon as it's safe to go out.
-If you have an upstairs gas furnace which vents out the roof, you may need to turn off the upstairs unit until the snow melts off your roof.
+Stay Inside: When using a fire place, wood stove, space heater, or other heating device, use fire safeguards and properly ventilate.
+If you have a gas furnace, make sure it is not blocked by a snowdrift.
+If you have an upstairs gas furnace that vents out the roof, you may need to turn off the upstairs unit the snow melts from your roof.